Committed to expanding

 Data for baseline games are tracked to view patient progress.

 Patients can continue flexible training as a main part of their therapy.
 Creating and using baseline assessments are a supplemental tool, providing a consistent point of comparison.
-Unlike the uncertainty of data that can be caused by fluxuating game settings, multiple completions of baseline assessments gives data that shows improvements connected to their changed physical and cognitive state.
+Unlike the uncertainty of data that can be caused by fluctuating game settings, multiple completions of baseline assessments gives data that shows improvements connected to their changed physical and cognitive state.

 Setup